eternitywall/blog.eternitywall.com/_posts/2016-02-03-timestamping-hashes-on-the-blockchain.markdown

 Beware that this feature is out in **Beta**, and there is one commitment per day.

+### Update 8 February 2016

+We are now offering an [API endpoint](http://eternitywall.it/api#auth) to commit hashes.

+### Update 12 February 2016

+You can now use our [page](http://eternitywall.it/timestamp) to hash documents in your browser and upload only the hash to our servers.
+From this page you can also easily check if a document was previously timestamped on the blockchain.

 ### Let me know the details

 At Eternity Wall we think putting hash of data in the blockchain and putting the data themselves are two completely different things.